officiallymarky/hivecoin-statusbar-vscode/README.md

-# Dogecoin statusbar 🚀
+# Hivecoin statusbar 🚀

-Realtime dogecoin price in status bar, multiple currencies.
+Realtime Hive price in status bar, multiple currencies.

 ## Features

 Adds an item on the status bar where you can see:
-- Dogecoin price in selected currency
+- Hive price in selected currency
 - Price change over 24 hours
 - When price was last updated at [coingecko.com](https://www.coingecko.com/)